-- (1) Values were calculated based on a \$50.89 closing price of our common stock on December 29, 2023. - (2) The 2023 LTIP restricted share unit awards do not have any performance criteria and will vest on December 31, 2025, subject to the recipient's continued employment through such date. - (3) The LTIP performance share units granted in February 2022 and 2023 will vest, if at all, on December 31, 2024 and 2025, respectively, subject to the satisfaction of the applicable performance and market criteria and generally subject to the recipient's continued employment through such date.
-Based on performance through December 31, 2023, we are below target for payout of the 2022 and 2023 grants.
-As required by the SEC's disclosure rules, the number of units and payout value shown for the 2022 grants and the 2023 grants assume a target level of performance (100 percent). - (4) The performance-based restricted share units granted under the ERRP in December 2020 and 2021 will vest, if at all, on December 31, 2025 and 2026, respectively, subject to the satisfaction of the applicable performance criteria and generally subject to the recipient's continued employment through such date.
-The 2022 ERRP award does not have any performance criteria and will vest on December 31, 2027, subject to the recipient's continued employment through such date. - (5) The 2019 ERRP awards will not meet the performance metrics associated with the awards and will not vest.
-However, such awards are presented in this table because they will not be forfeited until the Board takes formal action with respect to such awards following conclusion of the performance period.
+- (1) Values were calculated based on a \$53.46 closing price of our common stock on December 31, 2024. - (2) The 2023 and 2024 LTIP restricted share unit awards do not have any performance criteria and will vest, respectively, on December 31, 2025, and December 31, 2026, subject to the recipient's continued employment through such date. - (3) The LTIP performance share units granted in February 2023 and 2024 will vest, if at all, on December 31, 2025, and 2026, respectively, subject to the satisfaction of the applicable performance and market criteria and generally subject to the recipient's continued employment through such date.
+Based on performance through December 31, 2024, we are below target for payout of the 2023 and 2024 grants.
+As required by the SEC's disclosure rules, the number of units and payout value shown for the 2023 grants and the 2024 grants assume target level performance (100 percent). - (4) The performance-based restricted share units granted under the ERRP in December 2020 will vest on December 31, 2025 (such awards already have satisfied the applicable performance criteria), subject to the recipient's continued employment through such date.
+The 2022 ERRP award does not have any performance criteria and will vest on December 31, 2027, subject to the recipient's continued employment through such date. - (5) The performance-based restricted share units granted under the ERRP in December 2021 will vest, if at all, on December 31, 2026, subject to the satisfaction of the applicable performance criteria and generally subject to the recipient's continued employment through such date.